Chemotherapy regimens for lymphoma

 - how long you take each drug for.

-Common chemotherapy regimens for lymphoma
+Which chemotherapy regimens are used for lymphoma?

 There are lots of different chemotherapy regimens.
 Below, we list regimens that are most commonly used for lymphoma.
 Don’t worry if your regimen isn’t listed here; your doctors plan the best treatment for you and new regimens become available as they are approved.